District 3, Ho Chi Minh City

-District 3 (Quận 3) is an urban district of Ho Chi Minh City, the largest city in Vietnam.
-Together with District 1, District 3 is considered the bustling heart of the city, with a multitude of businesses, religious sites, historical buildings and tourist attractions.
+District 3 (Quận 3) is a former urban district of Ho Chi Minh City, the largest city in Vietnam.
+Together with District 1, District 3 was considered the bustling heart of the city, with a multitude of businesses, religious sites, historical buildings and tourist attractions.

 History

 Established in December 1920, it was one of the first districts of Saigon.

 Geography

-This district has a total area of 5 km² and borders District 1, Phú Nhuận District, District 10 and Tân Bình District.
+This district has a total area of 4.92 km2 and borders District 1, Phú Nhuận District, District 10 and Tân Bình District.

 It is the location of Xá Lợi Pagoda, the largest in the city.
 The Vĩnh Nghiêm Pagoda is also located in District 3.
 There are many French-style villas in this district.
 Some notable offices are located in District 3 such as the Royal Thai Consulate (77 Trần Quốc Thảo).

 Wards

-It is divided into 14 small subsets which are called wards (phường), numbered from Ward 1 to Ward 14.
+District 3 is subdivided into twelve wards (phường), eleven of which are numbered.